Geraint/odata-query-builder/README.md

 This is basic query builder for constructing OData URL's.

-It is not intended to be a full implementation and is not currently recommended for production use.
+It is not intended to be a full implementation nor is it currently recommended for production use.

 ## Alternatives